AndrejRaven/starwarstable/README.md

 Instructions
 Create app using ReactJs ---------------------DONE

-Based on this figma design (https://www.figma.com/file/nDeahqOhonvgFxe9jN7iea/Task-One?node-id=2%3A1551) and the API from here (https://swapi.dev/) create the Star Wars characters Table. --------------------DONE
+Based on this figma design (link) and the API from here (https://swapi.dev/) create the Star Wars characters Table. --------------------DONE

 The search filter should allow to filter the characters by name or any part of their name ---------------------DONE